Card games in Japan

 - Two-Ten-Jack is a more distant relation of Etori, with negative points for certain cards.

-- Shichi-narabe (seven in a row) - a variation of Fan Tan, played with a 52 card pack plus a joker.
+- Shichi-narabe (seven in a row) - a variation of Fan Tan, played with a 52 card pack, often with a joker added.

 - Seven Bridge - a rummy game.